-Reading books helps to broaden your mind, gives you different perspectives on life and it even builds your vocabulary.
+As a woman, one of your 2019 goals should be to read more inspirational books.
+Reading books helps to broaden your mind, gives you different perspectives on life, and even builds your vocabulary.

 1. Own It: The Power of Women at Work by Sallie Krawcheck